-The Elder and Dependent Adult Financial Abuse Unit has a team consisting of prosecutors, investigators and a paralegal dedicated solely to the investigation and prosecution of financial crimes against elderly and dependent adults.
+The Elder and Dependent Adult Financial Abuse Unit has a team of prosecutors, investigators and a paralegal dedicated to the investigation and prosecution of financial crimes against elderly and dependent adults.
 Should you have any questions about Elder Financial Abuse, please call 1-855-DA Elder (1-855-323-5337).

 There are various types of crimes constituting elder and dependent adult fraud, and various types of perpetrators.
 Most cases involve a perpetrator who is known to the victim such as a child, grandchild, sibling, friend, bookkeeper or caregiver.
 Typical crimes include forged checks, unauthorized use of credit cards and good credit, embezzlement (e.g. using the victim’s money to pay expenses of the perpetrator without their knowledge and/or consent), and theft by false pretenses (e.g. obtaining a victim’s signature on legal documents without the victim truly understanding the consequences of the subject transaction); often times this includes tapping into the victim’s home equity by way of refinancing a home loan, obtaining a home-equity line of credit or a reverse mortgage.